-In general, a seller or manufacturer is required by law to make products of merchantable quality; that is products that are acceptable for intended use that fit the standards and accepted practices for floor covering materials that are capable of delivering the performance expected.
-In the event that the flooring does not meet with the proper standards, a suit can be brought against the seller or manufacturer by anyone who is injured as a result.
-In more legal terms, merchantable for service means a product of a high enough quality to make it fit for sale that will actually be capable of performing.
+In general, a seller or manufacturer is required by law to make products of merchantable quality; that is products that are acceptable for intended use that fit the standards and accepted practices for floor covering materials that are capable of delivering the performance expected in a particular application.
+In the event that the flooring does not meet with the proper standards, a suit can be brought against the seller or manufacturer by anyone who is injured (financially not physically) as a result.
+In more legal terms merchantable for service means a product of a high enough quality to make it fit for sale that will actually be capable of performing - that is, living up to expectations.
 To be merchantable an article for sale must be usable for the purpose it is made.
 It must be of average worth, not necessarily a custom product, in the marketplace and must not be broken, unworkable, damaged, contaminated or flawed.
 To be "merchantable", the goods must reasonably conform to an ordinary buyer's expectations, i.e., they are what they say they are and that they will do what is expected of them.
+A simple example would be flooring that looks good but has hidden defects, this flooring would violate the implied warranty of merchantability if its quality does not meet the standards for flooring "as passes ordinarily in the trade".